-The SSRS Query Designer makes the developer’s life easy to design the SQL Queries.
+The SSRS Query Designer makes the developer life easy to design the SQL Queries.
 If you don’t know how to write the Queries or if you find it challenging to perform Grouping, Sorting, and Join operations.

 SSRS Query Designer Example

 In this example, we will show you how to design an SQL Query using SSRS Query Designer.
 For this example, we will design the query against the Adventure Works DW database.

 - Diagram Pane: This pane is used to select the tables, views, or functions.
 SSRS Query Designer will automatically join the tables as per the database relations.
 After selecting the required tables, we can choose the columns needed by check-marking the columns.

 - Grid Pane: All the selected columns will display in these panes.
-This pane is handy to apply sorting (ORDER BY ASC and ORDER BY DESC) and also grouping the column names (GROUP BY Statement)
+This pane is handy for applying sorting (ORDER BY ASC and ORDER BY DESC) and also grouping the column names (GROUP BY Statement)

 - SQL Pane: It will automatically build the query for us in this pane.

-- Result Pane: Once you finished designing your query, then click on the Execute button will display the Query result in this pane.
+- Result Pane: Once you have finished designing your query, click the Execute button to display the Query result in this pane.

 Right Click on the Diagram Pane will open the context menu.
 Click on the Add table.. option and add the required table.

-From the below screenshot, you can observe that we selected the Customers table and Fact Internet Sales table.
+From the below SSRS Query designer screenshot, you can observe that we selected the Customers table and Fact Internet Sales table.
 Please choose the required columns by check-marking the column names in the Diagram Pane.

 From the above screenshot, you can see the final query generated by the SSRS Query Designer.
 Let us see whether the built query is executing perfectly or not by clicking the execute button on the top.

 The built query is executing flawlessly.
 If you like to see the generated code behind this query, select Edit as Text option on top of a designer.

 Now, you can see the result.
-Click ok button to finish designing the Query using the Query Builder tool in SSRS
+Click the ok button to finish designing the Query using the Query Builder tool in SSRS